treejer/mobile/src/screens/Profile/screens/SelectOnMapVerifyProfile/README.md

 # SelectOnMapVerifyProfile screen

-> Select user location for verification
+> Select the user's location for verification